MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Push-Location.md

 reverse order.
 PowerShell lets you store provider locations in location stacks.

 PowerShell creates an unnamed default location stack and you can create multiple named location stacks.
-If you do not specify a stack name, Windows PowerShell uses the current location stack.
+If you do not specify a stack name, PowerShell uses the current location stack.
 By default, the unnamed default location is the current location stack, but you can use the `Set-Location` cmdlet to change the current location stack.